irsyadnb/BLP-backend-intern-test/README.md

 # BLP-backend-intern-skill-test

-This is a basic Todo List application for fulfilling BLP Skill Test - Backend Developer Intern
+This is a basic Todo List application for fulfilling BLP Skill Test - Backend Developer Intern.

+## Features
+* User authentication with JWT
+* Google OAuth for social login
+* CRUD operations for todo items with image and file uploads (asumption image and pdf files only)
+* Secure password storage using bcrypt
+* Sequelize ORM for database interactions
+* TypeScript for type safety and better developer experience

 ## Tech Stacks
 1. Docker